Porton Down

-Porton Down is a science park in Wiltshire, England, just northeast of the village of Porton, near Salisbury.
-It is home to two British government facilities: a site of the Ministry of Defence's Defence Science and Technology Laboratory (Dstl) – known for over 100 years as one of the UK's most secretive and controversial military research facilities, occupying 7000 acre – and a site of the UK Health Security Agency.
-It is also home to other private and commercial science organisations, and is expanding to attract other companies.
+Porton Down is a science and defence technology campus in Wiltshire, England, just north-east of the village of Porton, near Salisbury.
+It is home to two British government facilities: a site of the Ministry of Defence's Defence Science and Technology Laboratory – known for over 100 years as one of the UK's most secretive and controversial military research facilities, occupying 7000 acre – and a site of the UK Health Security Agency.
+Since 2018, part of the campus has housed Porton Science Park, which is owned and operated by Wiltshire Council and has private sector companies in the health, life science and defence and security sectors.

 Location

-Porton Down is located just northeast of the village of Porton near Salisbury, in Wiltshire, England.
-To the northwest lies the MoD Boscombe Down airfield operated by QinetiQ.
+Porton Down is just north-east of the village of Porton, near Salisbury, in Wiltshire, England.
+To the north-west lies the MoD Boscombe Down airfield operated by Qinetiq.
 On some maps, the land surrounding the complex is identified as a "Danger Area".

 History of government use

 Porton Down opened in 1916 as the War Department Experimental Station, shortly thereafter renamed the Royal Engineers Experimental Station, for testing chemical weapons in response to German use of this means of war in 1915.
 The laboratory's remit was to conduct research and development regarding chemical weapons agents used by the British armed forces in the First World War, such as chlorine, mustard gas, and phosgene.

 Work at Porton started in March 1916.
 At the time, only a few cottages and farm buildings were scattered on the downs at Porton and Idmiston.
 By May 1917, the focus for anti-gas defence and respirator development had moved from London to Porton Down, and by 1918, the original two huts had become a large hutted camp with 50 officers and 1,100 other ranks.
 After the Armistice in 1918, Porton Down was reduced to a skeleton staff.